retalapp/retalapp/README.md

 ## Motivations

 * Create petencial reusable logic and data models.
-* Only istalling a package be enable to use a big part of logic eg:. a blog module, users module, wiki, shipping etc...
+* Only installing a package be enable to use a big part of logic eg:. a blog module, users module, wiki, shipping etc...
 * Reuse code in different project using the seteable modules.
+* Create the model squemas using a visual interface and avoid issues.
+* Less code is less trouble and maintenance.